ridercoach/ridercoach.github.io/_projects/c_plasticc.md

 about using a Keras model with an LSTM layer, and I am currently working on transforming the data into a suitable structure for this.

-It may be that as I proceed I will change approaches, but to me that is what the opporunities for exploration on Kaggle are about.